zitadel/zitadel/CONTRIBUTING.md

 When making a pull request use `docs(<scope>): <short summary>` as title for the semantic release.
 Scope can be left empty (omit the parentheses) or refer to the top navigation sections.

-We use Prettier for formatting the docs, so please run `yarn run lint:fix` in the docs folder before committing.
-(VSCode users, check out [this Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to fix formatting issues in development).
+We use Prettier for formatting the docs, so please run `yarn run fmt:fix` in the docs folder before committing.
+VSCode users, check out [this Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to fix formatting issues in development.

 ## Contribute Internationalization